 Facts About Colorectal Cancer

-Colorectal cancer (CRC), often referred to as colon cancer, develops in the colon or the rectum (known as the large bowel or large intestine).
+Colorectal cancer (CRC), often referred to as colon cancer, develops in the colon (known as the large bowel or large intestine) or the rectum.
 The colon and rectum are parts of the digestive system, which is also called the gastrointestinal (GI) tract.
 The digestive system processes food for energy and eliminates solid waste.
 CRC usually develops slowly over many years.
-Most colorectal cancer begins as a noncancerous (benign) adenoma or polyp (abnormal growth) that develops on the lining of the colon or rectum.
+Most colorectal cancers begin as a noncancerous (benign) adenoma or polyp (abnormal growth) that develops on the lining of the colon or rectum.
 Polyps can be removed to significantly reduce cancer risk.
 Colonoscopy plays an important role in colorectal cancer prevention because precancerous polyps can be detected and removed during the same exam when they are discovered.